 Moore’s golf titles spanned more than 30 years starting in 1949 when he won the Central Nebraska Amateur Championship.
 In 1950 he won the Nebraska High School Championship.
 He also won the Sacramento City Amateur in 1957, the 1967 Colorado Stroke Play Championship, the 1970 Broadmoor Men’s Invitational, the 1981 Colorado Match Play Championship, and the 1983 Phoenix Country Club Men’s Amateur Invitational.

-His record included participation in the 1954 Denver Metro, the 1964 Trans-Mississippi Amateur, the 1966 Broadmoor Men's Invitational, the 1966 and 1968 Colorado Opens, the Southwestern Amateur Championship, the U.S. Amateur four times, the U.S. Open and twice the U.S. Senior Open.
+His record included participation in the 1954 Denver Metro, the 1964 Trans-Mississippi Amateur, the 1966 Broadmoor Men’s Invitational, the 1966 and 1968 Colorado Opens, the Southwestern Amateur Championship, four U.S. Amateurs, the U.S. Open and two U.S. Senior Opens.
 In 1985 he was general chairman of the PGA Championship at Cherry Hills Country Club.